 The IPsec section contains example VPN Configurations that cover site to site IPsec configuration with some third party IPsec devices.
 If pfSense is known to work in a site to site IPsec configuration with a third party IPsec device not listed, we would appreciate a short submission containing configuration details, preferably with screenshots where applicable.

 This document makes security recommendations based on current best practices.
 Failing to adhere to these recommendations will weaken security and may lead to a compromise of the VPN and its contents.
 For additional IPsec security recommendations and links to more sources, read the strongSwan Security Recommendations.

 IPsec (IP security) is a standard for providing security to IP packets via encryption and/or authentication, typically employing both.
 Its use in pfSense is for Virtual Private Networks (VPNs).

 There are two types of IPsec VPN capabilities in pfSense, site to site and remote access (mobile).

 Site to Site VPN Explained¶

-While site to site VPNs are a good solution in many cases, private WAN links also have their benefits.
-IPsec adds processing overhead, and the Internet has far greater latency than a private network, so VPN connections are typically slower (while maybe not throughput-wise, they at least have much higher latency).
-A point to point T1 typically has latency of around 4-8 ms, while a typical VPN connection will be 30-80+ ms depending on the number of hops on the Internet between the two VPN endpoints.
+While site to site VPNs are a good solution in many cases.
+IPsec adds processing overhead, and the Internet has far greater latency than a private network, so VPN connections are typically slower than dedicated private links (while maybe not throughput-wise, they at least have much higher latency).
+A point to point circuit typically has single digit latency to the other end, while a typical VPN connection will be 30-80+ ms depending on the number of hops on the Internet between the two VPN endpoints.